buildpacks/spec/platform.md

 #### Launch Environment
 User-provided modifications to the process execution environment SHOULD be set directly in the lifecycle execution environment.

-The process SHALL inherit both stack-provided and user-provided variables from the lifecycle execution environment with the following exceptions:
+The process SHALL inherit both base-image-provided and user-provided variables from the lifecycle execution environment with the following exceptions:
 * `CNB_APP_DIR`, `CNB_LAYERS_DIR` and `CNB_PROCESS_TYPE` SHALL NOT be set in the process execution environment.
 * `/cnb/process` SHALL be removed from the beginning of `PATH`.
 * The lifecycle SHALL apply buildpack-provided modifications to the environment as outlined in the [Buildpack Interface Specification](buildpack.md).